MadeleineGriggs/Tip-Calculator/README.md

 ![Image of Tip Calculator Logo](assets/images/TipTitle.PNG)

 # Tip-Calculator
 An app for calculating tip amounts from a bill total, also allows for bill splitting.
+[Try it Here](https://typicu.github.io/Tip-Calculator/)

 ## Author
 Madeleine Griggs.